capawesome-team/capacitor-plugins/packages/app-shortcut/README.md

 set(options: SetOptions) => Promise<void>
 ```

-Create or update the list of app shortcuts.
+Create or update app shortcuts.

 Only available on Android and iOS.